robertmartin8/ReasonableDeviations/_notes/oop.md

 All fields are inherited except for private fields (JLS 8.2).
 Subclass objects actually do contain the superclass's private fields, but do not have access to them.

-**Shadowing** is when a field in the subclass has the same name as a field in the parent class.
+**Shadowing** is when a field (or static method) in the subclass has the same name as a field (or static method) in the parent class.
 We can specify which field we want to access using `this` and `super`.

 When a subclass has a method of the same name as a parent method, we say that the method is **overridden**.
 It is best practice to use the `@Override` annotation.